 This is harder for donkeys because they do not give easily move off pressure or give in to pressure.
 Donkeys still need to move away when asked.
-Asking a donkey to move away is better trained by offering a reward for doing so.
+Asking a donkey to move away is easier trained by offering a reward for doing so.

 They need to survive in a humans world after all.
 Not moving when asked can result in injuries with larger donkeys sometimes.
 It’s a good skill for a donkey to know.

 Punishment Reinforcement in Donkey Training

 There are 2 kinds of punishment.
 Positive Punishment (P+) refers to adding something aversion in order to decrease a behavior.
 An example would be trying to pick up your donkeys’ feet and he kicks you so you whip him.
 Hoping he connects the kicking to getting whipped.

 I don’t really use punishment as part of my training plans.
 Here is what TheHorse.com has to say about using punishment as part of horse training though: